naezith/blog/_posts/2018-06-19-stress-burnout-epilepsy.md

 After a while I started feeling more confident because I was taking my pills.
 But I still had a weird feeling on me all the time like I'll have a seizure in any moment, this feeling was very similar to the one which interrupts my talk.
 Again, I got back in to my routine...

 Some day in office, at a long talk, my talk got interrupted and again it caused a weird pause.
-When I started explaining it, it got even worse and it led to a panic attack.
+When I started explaining it, it got even worse and led to a panic attack.
 I was feeling ultra anxious like a seizure is coming.
 I laid down and even if they talked very positively, nothing fixed the situation, parents took me home.
 I was feeling terrible, this whole thing was just ruining my life, eventually I asked for a break from work.

 Five days later I finally released my game.
 Two days after that, I was at home and around 17:00 another seizure happened, exactly the same way.
 It just broke me emotionally.
 I talked to the boss and I quit the work.
 I was in terrible mood.
 Around 23:00, my fourth seizure happened.
 We went to doctor, increased the dose of pills.
 High dose of Keppra affected my mood so badly, into depression.
 I didn't even leave my bed, and I was annoyed to talk or listen to someone.
 These were the worse days of my life, never felt this depressive.